-While there is no cure for the condition, there are certainly steps you can take to make redness less noticeable and flare-ups far fewer, like your diet and being conscious of the products that you use, the latter of which is the focus of our discussion today.
+While there is no cure for the condition, there are certain steps you can take to make redness less noticeable and flare-ups far fewer, like your diet and reducing alcohol intake.
+Also being conscious of the products that you use, which is the focus of our discussion today.

 While tretinoin (or retinoids) are sometimes used to treat rosacea to help reduce the appearance of pustules and bumps, Dr. Tanzi warns against it; because individuals with rosacea have hypersensitive skin, retinoids, which are strong and potentially irritating in nature, could make redness and spider veins worse.